AmyHilaire/otequip-info/source/posts/2015-11-11-equagel-cushion.html.markdown

 certain amount of pressure is applied to a column from the top, it collapses, allowing the weight to be shared across to adjacent columns, and the user to sink into the cushion.
-However, the elastic quality of the gel is always wanting to help the columns reform to their propper shape, which provides an upwards force, preventing bottoming out.
+However, the elastic quality of the gel is always wanting to help the columns reform to their proper shape, which provides an upwards force, preventing bottoming out.

 ![Column grid on the top layer of the cushion](2015/11/11/equagel-cushion/equagel2.jpg)
 <p class="caption">View from top, grid of 1cm columns</p>